-There are six values which form the ‘Spirit of the Games’: Passion, Self-belief, Respect, Honesty, Teamwork, and Determination.
+There are seven values which form the ‘Spirit of the Games’: Passion, Self-Belief, Respect, Honesty, Teamwork, Determination and Eco-Friendly.

 The way in which schools communicate these values and involve young people in championing this cause will help bring the Spirit of the Games to life.
 This will ensure that competitive school sport is a rich learning experience for young people, and an experience which develops them to be not only the best sports person they can be but the best person they can be as well.

 Honesty – Be honest with others and with yourself.
 Have the courage to do the right thing.
 Be truthful and promote fairness in every situation.